Code-Institute-Submissions/Meet-The-Adventure/README.md

 5. 2021-04-03
 * Wrote a paragraph in the instagram section under the images.
 Have been trying to get some links to get javascripts on to my website, in order to make the image interactive but with no result.
 The work around was to do the paragraph and then the background interactive.
 I still trying to find a way to make the post section more like that, so you can clearly se that you hover over it.
 Now its just the Click me that gets an underline.
 I will probably redo that section and make it as I made the shop, free hand that is.
 Took the Post section from Bootstrap Themes.
+* Made the contact page from a bootstrap example.

 * Hover effect on shop images
 * Have added some new interactive futures, video, social links, linked to other pages I like.
 Turnes out to be a website for the things I find exciting :)